CSS-Electronics/canedge_manager/README.md

 # CANedge over-the-air manager (BETA)

 This tool lets you manage multiple CANedge devices connected to your S3 server.
 It supports batch over-the-air firmware/configuration updates.
-The tool works on a single firmware version at a time.
+The tool works on a single firmware version and single CANedge variant at a time.

 Features:
 - Update Configuration Files (without updating the Firmware)